 I feel violated!

-Since 2018, complaints regarding situations just like this one has rose 242% according to the FBI, with total losses of 83 million dollars.
+Since 2018, complaints regarding situations just like this one have risen 242% according to the FBI, with total losses of 83 million dollars.
 Most of the reported emails specifically centered around the release of a compromising video of a person to friends and family.
-Shame can be quite the powerful tool, it can make people make rash decisions and these malicious entities prey upon it.
+Shame can be quite the powerful tool, it can cause people to make rash decisions and these malicious entities prey upon it.

 Let’s break down these types of emails to better prepare ourselves for situations like this.
 The opening sentence of an extortion email is written to get attention, it usually contains some sort of personal data.
 In most cases, this data is a password.
 You may ask, “How can someone possibly get my password, I mean it’s specific to only to me?”
 The most common way usually involves a breach with a company whom you may have an account with already.